 The auditor should give particular attention to individual employee compensation and related benefits costs.
-See Frequently Asked Question 200.430-1, which addresses changes to current processes and compliance with the documentation standards of 2 CFR section 200.431(i) (https://cfo.gov/wp-content/uploads/2017/08/July2017-UniformGuidanceFrequentlyAskedQuestions.pdf).
+See Frequently Asked Question 200.430-1, which addresses changes to current processes and compliance with the documentation standards of 2 CFR section 200.431(i) (2CRF-FrequentlyAskedQuestions_2021050321.pdf (cfo.gov)).

-The 2 CFR section 200.430 provides that federal agencies may approve alternative methods of accounting for salaries and wages based on achievement of performance outcomes, including instances where funding from multiple programs/awards is blended to achieve a combined outcome more efficiently.
+The 2 CFR section 200.430 provides that federal agencies may approve alternative methods of accounting for salaries and wages based on achievement of performance outcomes, including instances when funding from multiple programs/awards is blended to achieve a combined outcome more efficiently.

-- 1. For non-federal entities that have completed the transition to the documentation standards of 2 CFR section 200.430(i), costs of compensation for personal services are allowable to the extent the total compensation for individual employees: - a.
+- 1. In accordance with the documentation standards of 2 CFR section 200.430(i), costs of compensation for personal services are allowable to the extent the total compensation for individual employees: - a.
 Is reasonable for the services rendered and conforms to the established written policy of the non-federal entity consistently applied to both federal and non-federal activities; - b.
 Follows an appointment made in accordance with a non-federal entity's rules or written policies and meets the requirements of federal statute, where applicable; and - c.
 Is determined and supported as provided in 2 CFR section 200.430(i), including that charges to federal awards for salaries and wages must be based on records that accurately reflect the work performed. - 2.
-For non-federal entities that have not completed the transition to the documentation standards for compensation in 2 CFR part 200, the confirmation of salaries must be performed by a person with first-hand knowledge of the effort (OMB Circular A-122, Attachment B.8); the principal investigator or responsible official(s) using suitable means of verification that the work was performed (OMB Circular A-21, paragraph J.10); or a responsible official(s) of the governmental unit (OMB Circular A-87, Attachment B.8). - 3.
 The auditor should determine if the awards contain any negotiated wage or salary rates, or contain any restrictions on salaries and wages, such as the NIH restriction on the amount that may be charged for individual salaries (https://grants.nih.gov/grants/policy/salcap_summary.htm).
 If so, a sample of these should be included as a part of allowable costs testing.